15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Pico do Arieiro

-Of course the most famous but also one of the easiest accessible viewpoints on Madeira island is Pico do Arieiro.
-After a 30 minute drive from Funchal you are on 1818 meters height which is the third highest peak of Madeira Island with incredible views.
-If you’re lucky you will be above the clouds that makes Pico do Arieiro so unique.
+The most famous but also one of the easiest accessible viewpoints on Madeira island is Pico do Arieiro.
+After a 30-minute drive from Funchal, you are at 1818 meters height on Pico do Arieiro which is the third highest peak of Madeira Island.
+If you’re lucky you will be above the clouds that make Pico do Arieiro so unique.
 You only have to park your car and walk for 5 minutes to get to the most famous viewpoint in Madeira.
 But there are actually a few spots at Pico do Arieiro to watch the sunrise from.
 Miradouro Juncal and Miradouro do Ninho da Manta are the two best sunrise viewpoints here.

 How to get to Pico do Arieiro